Criminal Justice (CJ)

 Prerequisite(s): Consent of department chair.

-Description: Basic principles of human behavior with emphasis on the application of these principles to police work in organizational settings.
+Description: Examines basic principles of human behavior with a focus on how they are applied to police work in organizational settings.

 For class offerings for a specific term, refer to the Schedule of Classes

 CJ 485.
-Seminar in Criminal Justice - WR, CUE3 Units
+Criminal Justice Senior Seminar - CUE, WR3 Units

 Term Typically Offered: Fall, Spring, Summer